finos/common-domain-model/docs/eligible-collateral-representation.md

 ### Asset Identifier

-**Used within Asset Criteria**

-The CDM model as described throughout this guide will allow the user to define collateral assets through the granular structure of the `AssetCriteria`, but we must understand that expression of asset details for eligibility purposes can take other forms across the universe of collateral, for some processes there is a requirement to use specific identifiers for particular financial products.
-The data type `AssetIdentifier` can be used to express specific instrument identifiers such as ISINs, CUSIPs etc. There is a section within the CDM documentation that covers this area of the model, this can be found in the following link
+The CDM model as described throughout this guide will allow the user to define collateral assets through the granular structure of the `CollateralCriteria`, but we must understand that expression of asset details for eligibility purposes can take other forms across the universe of collateral, for some processes there is a requirement to use specific identifiers for particular financial products.
+The data type `Asset` can be used to express specific instrument identifiers such as ISINs, CUSIPs etc. There is a section within the CDM documentation that covers this area of the model, this can be found in the following link